Cover Image

 Fees and Commissions

 To mitigate the impact of these pricing pressures, Amazon could focus on generating income through higher fees and commissions.
 As of January, seller fees on clothing and accessories priced between $15 and $20 were already reduced from 17% to 10%, while fees for items under $15 dropped to 5%.
-Therefore it is likely that further adjustments to other product categories represented in the low-cost section might follow.
+Therefore it is likely that further adjustments to other product categories represented in Amazon Haul might follow.

 Lower commissions may apply to products in the budget segment, while commissions for higher-priced items could slightly increase to compensate for revenue losses.
 These changes will require sellers to closely monitor their margins and adjust their offerings accordingly.